View all web browser and mobile devices available in our cloud-based test lab.

-With a smart testing tool, you can use your testing framework of choice, like Selenium, and also enjoy the benefits of a cloud-based lab.
-With our lab you can test against thousands of platform combinations, no matter the OS, browser, or device.
+With a smart testing tool, you can use your test automation framework of choice, like Selenium, and also enjoy the benefits of a cloud-based lab.
+With our lab you can test against 1,000s of platform combinations, no matter the OS, browser, or device.

 This expands your Selenium testing to much wider coverage compared to Selenium Grid.

 Perhaps the biggest blind spot of Selenium is the lack of reporting.
 When Selenium is paired with Perfecto, features of a world-class reporting suite are unlocked.